-2.1 Calculation Basics: The Cluster is on a calendar fiscal year.
-Management reported that the audited reserve fund balance, including cash and securities, as of December 31, 2019, was \$44,355.
+- 2.1 Calculation Basics: The Cluster is on a calendar fiscal year.
+Management reported that the audited reserve fund balance, including cash and securities, as of December 31, 2019, was \$140,179.
 We have used 2.00% annual inflation and 1.50% annual interest income in our calculations.
-The total expenditures for the twenty-year period for both the Cash Flow Method and Component Method are projected to be \$122,318.

-2.2 Current Funding Analysis, Cash Flow Method (Table 3): The 2020 annual contribution to reserves has been set at \$4,514 with a presumed 2.0% annual increase.
-At this level, the total for all annual contributions for the twenty-year period would be \$109,678, and the total interest income is projected to be \$14,002.
-This funding results in slightly high balances throughout the twenty-year period and over funds the reserves.

-2.3 Alternative Funding Analysis, Cash Flow Method, Hybrid Approach (Table 3.1): This plan provides the annual contributions necessary to maintain balances consistent with the fully funded status by maintaining the annual contribution of \$4,514 and applying a 1.70% annual adjustment thereafter.
-This plan addresses generational equity issues.
-The total for all annual contributions for the twenty-year period would be \$106,414, and the total interest income is projected to be \$13,678.
-The fully funded balance in 2039 is \$42,129.

-2.4 Funding Analysis, Component Method (Table 4): This method of funding would require variable annual contributions, averaging \$5,371 over the twenty-year period.
-The total for all annual contributions would be \$107,414, and the total interest income is projected to be \$12,678.
-The fully funded balance in 2039 is \$42,129.
+The total expenditures for the twenty-year period for both the Cash Flow Method and Component Method are projected to be \$265,174. - 2.2 Current Funding Analysis, Cash Flow Method (Table 3): The 2020 annual contribution to reserves has been set at \$11,551 with a presumed 2.0% annual increase.
+At this level, the total for all annual contributions for the twenty-year period would be \$280,659, and the total interest income is projected to be \$46,393.
+This funding results in unnecessarily high balances throughout the twenty-year period and over funds the reserves. - 2.3 Alternative Funding Analysis, Cash Flow Method, Hybrid Approach (Table 3.1): This plan provides the annual contributions necessary to maintain balances more consistent with the fully funded status by reducing the annual contribution to \$10,843 in 2021 and providing a 1% annual adjustment thereafter.
+This plan allows for a gradual increase over time after the initial reduction, and addresses generational equity issues.
+The total for all annual contributions for the twenty-year period would be \$237,200, and the total interest income is projected to be \$41,134.
+The fully funded balance in 2039 is \$153,339. - 2.4 Funding Analysis, Component Method (Table 4): This method of funding would require variable annual contributions, averaging \$12,132 over the twenty-year period.
+The total for all annual contributions would be \$242,633, and the total interest income is projected to be \$35,701.
+The fully funded balance in 2039 is \$153,339.
 The Component Method model considers the current reserve fund balance in computing individual component contributions for current cycles.